Guide

 Deckset supports Markdown tables (GitHub Flavored Markdown), making it easy to show KPI snapshots, cohort summaries, pricing tiers, or a simple decision matrix.

-Charts & screenshots
+Charts and screenshots

 Paste charts from BI tools or dashboards as images to keep metric context intact.